MattPhilpot/M1FinanceHoldingsParser/README.md

 # M1FinanceHoldingsParser

+## Description
 Simple javascript to parse holdings on M1Finance into a CSV.
-Credit for the original script goes to someone else, not me.
-But I have since updated it for the latest M1Finance layout.

 All this does is grab the first table element on the page, read through the rows, and output a big string - but obviously use at your own risk.
 My purpose in sharing this is just for individual use within a single account and expressly not to support any type of automated scraping.